Brackets-Themes/RubyBlue/README.md

 Ruby Blue Brackets Theme
 ==========================

-* This is a dark, high contrast theme based on the color blue.
+* Ruby Blue is a dark, high contrast theme, that is easy to read.

 How to install
 ==========================